voxeet/comms-sdk-unreal/README.md

     If you want to use a client access token, follow these steps:

-    1. Right-click the Blueprint to see the `All Possible Actions` window.
-Tick off `Context Sensitive` to see all available components and actions, and add a `Set Token` action.
+    1. Drag a node off `Dolby.io Subsystem` and select the `Set Token` action.
     <img src="./Images/settoken.png" width="500"/>

     2. Connect the `On Token Needed (DolbyIOObserver)` element with the `Set Token` action.

-    3. Connect the `Target` pins of `Set Token` and `Dolby.io Subsystem`.
     <img src="./Images/token.png"/>

-    4. Provide your client access token copied from the Dolby.io dashboard to the `Set Token` action.
+    3. Provide your client access token copied from the Dolby.io dashboard to the `Set Token` action.

     If you want to use an app key and an app secret, follow these steps:

-    1. Right-click the Blueprint to see the `All Possible Actions` window.
-Tick off `Context Sensitive` to see all available components and actions, and add a `Get Dolby.io Token` component.
+    1. Right-click the empty space in the Blueprint to see the `All Possible Actions` window.
+Tick off `Context Sensitive` to see all available components and actions and add a `Get Dolby.io Token` function.
     <img src="./Images/gettoken.png" width="500"/>

-    2. Right-click the Blueprint and add a `Set Token` action.
+    2. Drag a node off `Dolby.io Subsystem` and select the `Set Token` action.

     3. Connect `On Token Needed` with `Get Dolby.io Token`.

-    4. Connect `Get Dolby.io Token` with `Set Token`, and connect their `Token` pins.
+    4. Connect `Get Dolby.io Token` with `Set Token` and connect their `Token` pins.

-    5. Connect the `Target` pins of `Set Token` and `Dolby.io Subsystem`.
     <img src="./Images/appsecret.png"/>

-    6. Provide your app key and app secret to the `Get Dolby.io Token` component.
+    5. Provide your app key and app secret to the `Get Dolby.io Token` function.

-7. Add an `On Initialized` event by clicking the add button (+) next to the event located in the `Details` sub-window.
+7. Add an `On Initialized` event by clicking the add button (+) next to the event located in the `Details` panel.
 After this step, the `On Initialized (DolbyIOObserver)` element should appear in the main window.

-8. Right-click the Blueprint, add a `Demo Conference` component, and connect the component with the `On Initialized` event.
+8. Right-click the empty space in the Blueprint, add a `Demo Conference` component, and connect the component with the `On Initialized` event.

 9. Connect the `Target` pins of `Demo Conference` and `Dolby.io Subsystem`.
 ![example](./Images/all-token.png)

-10. Click `Compile`, and then click `Play`.
-After this step, you should be able to run First Person Example and enjoy spatial audio.
+10. Run the game.
+After this step, you should be able join a demo conference in your game and hear the audio from other players rendered at their locations in a game.

 ## Events
 The `Dolby.io Subsystem` node provides the following events: